Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 The Zero Trust security framework applies the principle “never trust, always verify.”
 Security systems distrust users at every stage.
 Security systems authenticate all access requests and data transfers.
 Users can only move between resources according to strict privileges.

 Implementing Zero Trust requires robust security policy management.
-Security policies apply to every user and endpoint.
+Security policies apply to every user and all corporate endpoint security itself.
 Controls assess users according to these policies, which must change to reflect changing employee roles.

 8. Create endpoint security teams across departments